jnasmartcardio/jnasmartcardio/README.md

-jna2pcsc
+jnasmartcardio
 ===
+(Previously known as jna2pcsc.)
 A re-implementation of the [`javax.smartcardio` API](http://docs.oracle.com/javase/7/docs/jre/api/security/smartcardio/spec/).
 It allows you to communicate to a smart card (at the APDU level) from within Java.

 In case you aren’t familiar with the technology, a smart card is a tiny CPU that fits inside a piece of plastic the size of a credit card.
 For example, you can buy the MyEID for about $15 to securely store and create signatures from a 2048-bit RSA private key.
 In order to use a smart card, you also have to buy a $15 USB smart card reader.
 Once you plug in the smart card reader, you use the winscard library built-in to Windows or the pcsclite library on OS X and Linux to communicate with the card.
 This library is an adapter that converts the native winscard API to the friendly `javax.smartcardio` interfaces.